 Within the framework of Frontex Joint Operations, temporary "guest officers" from other EU Member States are installed in support to the Austrian border control officers.
-This mechanism for exchange of information is worth highlighting in a positive way.
+This mechanism for exchange of information has proven very valuable.
 The European External Border Agency Frontex coordinates the cooperation of the individual EU Member States at the EU external borders and arranges trainings for the national border security officers.